rpeden/prefect-docker-compose/README.md

 Then, in a web browser on your host machine, navigate to `http://localhost:4200/runs` and you will see the flow you just ran in your CLI container.

-If you'd like to use the CLI container to interact with Prefect Cloud instead of a local Orion instance, update `docker-compose.yml` and change the agent service's `PREFECT_API_URL` environment variable to match your Prefect Cloud API URL.
+If you'd like to use the CLI container to interact with Prefect Cloud instead of a local Prefect Server instance, update `docker-compose.yml` and change the agent service's `PREFECT_API_URL` environment variable to match your Prefect Cloud API URL.
 Then, uncomment the `PREFECT_API_KEY` environment variable and replace `YOUR_API_KEY` with your own API key.
 If you'd prefer not to put your API key in a Docker Compose file, you can also store it in an environment variable on your host machine and pass it through to Docker Compose like so:

 ```
 - PREFECT_API_KEY=${PREFECT_API_KEY}